 - VSOTA (Very Small Optical TrAnsponder) - an optical communications terminal developed by NICT (National Institute of Information and Communication Technology), Tokyo, Japan

 - DPD (Data Packet Decoder) - a store-and-forward device designed for global environmental monitoring based on technology developed for WEOS

-Hodoyoshi 2 will be launched piggy-back as a secondary payload.
+Hodoyoshi 2 was launched piggy-back as a secondary payload.